To All the Guys I Killed Before sneek peek

 Oops.
 That came out in a shakier voice than I intended, and the way Hugo’s hand curls around his rolled-up mail tells me he noticed.
 “Shit.”

 “Yeah.”
 Now I’m staring at his wrist, and my mind wanders to the light dusting of brown hair that covers it.
 Is it as soft as it looks?
-Would the muscles and sinew and bone underneath feel even stronger in contrast?
-What does he have hidden under that cardigan of his?
+What else does he have hidden under that cardigan of his?
 Could be a pasty, sunken chest and bacne for days.
 Could be muscles on muscles on muscles.

 It’s not the first time I’ve wondered this about my weird neighbor.
 In fact, shortly after I moved in, I considered exploring the unique benefits of our size difference, but that was before I’d been subjected to lethal doses of his soft eyes and gentle therapy-speak.
-Fucking a man who tops me by a foot is way less appealing if he’d be stopping every two seconds to ask whether it still feels good or to double-check that I’ve got enough potassium in my system to ward off muscle cramps.
-I try to live my life so I don’t nod off while the guy’s still inside of me, thanks.
+Fucking a man a good foot taller than me is way less appealing if he’s stopping every two seconds to stare into my eyes or to make sure I’ve got enough potassium in my system to ward off muscle cramps.
+I try to live my life so I don’t nod off while the guy’s still inside me, thanks.

 “Rue.”
-Hugo interrupts my attempts to think about anything other than the arson.
+Hugo goes full Dr. Mohr, disrupting my attempt to think about anything other than the arson.
 “What does this case bring up for you?”

 Terror and rage.
 I’m eleven again.
 I’m too weak and scared to do a goddamn thing as—